 We are passionate about helping families meet their communication and feeding goals.
 Your success is our success!
-Our treatment plans use evidence-based practices that balance client/family preferences, research, and clinical judgment/expertise.
-We specialize in movement and play based therapy and incorporate a variety of approaches, tools and strategies including animal assisted therapy, DIRFloortime, hippotherapy, PROMPT, the SOS Approach to Feeding, and more.
+Our treatment plans use evidence-based practices that balance client/family preferences, research, and clinical experience.
+We specialize in movement and play based therapy and incorporate a variety of tools, strategies and approaches including animal assisted therapy, DIRFloortime, hippotherapy, PROMPT, the SOS Approach to Feeding, and more.

-SLPIM is a leader in the use of hippotherapy in speech treatment, offering support and mentoring to therapists throughout the United States.
+SLPIM is a leader in the incorporation of hippotherapy into speech treatment, offering support and mentoring to therapists throughout the United States.
 We are the only American Hippotherapy Association Facility Member on Long Island.

-To help our clients reach their highest potential in the areas of communication and feeding, through innovative services, that are effective, family centered, enriching and fun.
+Our mission is to help our clients reach their highest potential in the areas of communication and feeding, through innovative services, that are effective, family centered and fun.

 Children learn best when they are having fun.
 We believe it is important to create positive experiences with food, and to make communication motivating, internally driven and meaningful.
 We do this by incorporating movement and play in a very purposeful way!
 This means that we work to find what our clients love and we use that to encourage improved feeding skills and optimal communication skills, rather than telling clients what to do and how to do it.
 This helps to foster independence and generalization of skills across contexts and environments.
 We believe that keeping client preferences and interests as well as their sensory, motor and cognitive abilities in mind during all sessions is critical to success.